On the structure of the sandpile identity element on Sierpinski gasket graphs: Preliminaries

 Recursively, for $n \geq 1$ the $n$-th Sierpi\'nski gasket approximation graph $SG_n=(V_{SG_n}, E_{SG_n})$ is

-That is, $SG_n$ is obtained from $SG_{n-1}$ by copying $SG_{n-1}$ three times and shifting one copy to the right and one copy diagonally upwards, and then rescaling the union of the three copies.
+Throughout this paper, we will also use the less cumbersome notation $V_n$ for the set of vertices in the $n$-th iteration.
+Notice that $SG_n$ is obtained from $SG_{n-1}$ by copying $SG_{n-1}$ three times and shifting one copy to the right and one copy diagonally upwards, and then rescaling the union of the three copies.
 Figure \ref{fig:sg_iterations} displays the first three Sierpi\'nski gasket graphs $SG_0$, $SG_1$ and $SG_2$.
 Define the union of the vertices of all the approximation graphs